 - Enrollment Information: You are also responsible for entering and maintaining your study list in AXESS.
 It is very important that you enter your study list in AXESS by the Study List Deadline (see academic calendar).
 However, you will only enter your enrollment information in AXESS—not in the Stanford Center for Professional Development system.
 The Stanford Center for Professional Development will automatically transfer your enrollment information from AXESS to your mystanfordconnection account, where your course(s) and tuition and fees will be displayed.

-During autumn, winter, and spring quarter part-time master’s students are required to enroll in a minimum of 3 units or to take a Leave of Absence.
+During autumn, winter, and spring quarter part-time master’s students are required to enroll in a minimum of 3 units.
+If a student enrolls in less than 3 units, SCPD will charge tuition for 3 units.
+Students who wish to enroll in no courses must take a Leave of Absence.
 In summer quarter, students are not required to enroll in any courses.

 Please be sure to enter your study list in AXESS by the Preliminary Study List Deadline.
 If you are late in entering your study list, your program will be discontinued and you will need to submit a petition to the University Registrar’s Office for reinstatement.
 The University will also charge a late study list fee of $200, which will appear on your statement in AXESS.